 Trail bridges in Nepal are a highly successful, long-standing Swiss development intervention.
 The Trail Bridge Support Unit (TBSU), an SDC project implemented by Helvetas, continues to advise on technical issues.
 Bridge construction is now fully integrated into government budgeting and planning processes.
-The formation of local, socially inclusive bridge user groups, introduced by Helvetas, has become a standard national procedure for most bridges.
+The formation of local, socially inclusive bridge user groups, introduced through TBSU, has become a standard national procedure for most bridges.

-Over 7,500 trail bridges have been built in Nepal – some two thirds of them through successive SDC projects, and all of them technically verified by Helvetas engineers on behalf of SDC.
+Over 8,000 trail bridges have been built in Nepal – some two thirds of them through successive SDC projects, and all of them technically verified by Helvetas engineers on behalf of SDC.
 Each of these bridges makes the routes used by an average 1,800 people shorter and safer.
-Following the construction of a new trail bridge, school attendance increases on average by 21%, and consultations at health centers go up 32%.
-In 39% of cases, new stores, snack bars and repair shops open up near the bridge.
+Following the construction of a new trail bridge, school attendance increases on average by 16%, and consultations at health centers go up 26%.
+In 20% of cases, new stores, snack bars and repair shops open up near the bridge.

 Nepal’s trail bridges are a standout success in development cooperation.
 From early days when all construction aspects were overseen by Swiss engineers, Nepalese engineers are now fully in charge and are developing new designs for new needs.

-Working with the Government of Nepal, the Swiss Agency for Development and Cooperation (SDC) has commissioned Helvetas to continue providing technical assistance to the national trail bridge program for another four years (December 2019 – November 2023).
+Working with the Government of Nepal, the Swiss Agency for Development and Cooperation (SDC) recently commissioned Helvetas to continue providing technical assistance to the national trail bridge program for another four years (December 2019 – November 2023).
 This assistance includes working with educational institutes in providing technical courses to engineers and technicians.
 Women engineers are especially encouraged through an SDC traineeship program implemented by Helvetas.

 Trail bridges are more than mere infrastructure.
-From the beginning, Helvetas sought to foster community spirit, developing a participatory process of bridge construction and maintenance that has become a national government guideline.
+From the beginning, the SDC and Helvetas approach was to foster community spirit, developing a participatory process of bridge construction and maintenance that has become a national government guideline.
 This guideline applies to all short span bridges (less than 120m long), which represent 90% of trail bridges in the country; only long, technically complex bridges are built by contractors.

 Amritha Bhandari, mother and owner of a snack bar by the Ranighat suspension bridge, Hariharpur, Nepal